dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 mechanics

-For the second axis, we compare one of the two remaining branches of physics—either quantum mechanics or quantum electrodynamics—with either classical mechanics or special relativity.
+For the second axis, we compare one of the two remaining branches of physics — either quantum mechanics or quantum electrodynamics — with either classical mechanics or special relativity.
 Because quantum electrodynamics, if only from its name, looks frightening, let's select quantum mechanics.
 We've seen its effect several times: Quantum mechanics contributes a new constant of nature ℏ.
 This constant appears in the Heisenberg uncertainty principle Δ𝑝Δ𝑥 ∼ ℏ, where Δ𝑝 and Δ𝑥 are a particle's momentum and position uncertainties, respectively.
 The Heisenberg uncertainty principle restricts how small we can make these uncertainties, and therefore how accurately we can determine the position and momentum.

 However, if ℏ were zero, then the uncertainty principle would not restrict anything.
 We could exactly determine the position and momentum of a particle simultaneously, as we expect in classical mechanics.
 Classical mechanics is the ℏ → 0 limit of quantum mechanics.
 Therefore, classical and quantum mechanics are connected on a second, ℏ axis.
 The map including quantum mechanics therefore has two dimensions.